Call 24/7 to Speak with a Local Criminal Defense Lawyer

 It’s vital to have an attorney who takes the time to explain to you how New York’s sentencing laws might apply to your particular case so that you can make fully informed choices about major decisions such as whether to go to trial versus taking a plea deal.

-What should I do if the cops found a loaded gun or drugs on me after an illegal stop and frisk?
+What should I do if the cops found a loaded gun or drugs on me after an illegal stop and frisk in the City of Yonkers?

-It is always important to have thorough conversations with your attorney from day one about the details of what happened before, during, and after any stop and frisk that led to an arrest for possessing a firearm or narcotics.
+It is always important to have detailed conversations with your attorney from day one about what happened before, during, and after any stop and frisk that led to an arrest for possessing a firearm or narcotics.
 Here’s why:

 If your 4th Amendments were violated by an illegal stop and frisk, your attorney can move to suppress that evidence.
 If the judge agrees, that evidence can be precluded at trial, which in effect could lead to a dismissal of your case.